amparoamparo/nc-board-game-reviews/README.md

 I built this responsive website as part of an immersive full-stack coding bootcamp.
 I also built the API it uses from scratch, [check it out here](https://github.com/amparoamparo/nc-board-game-reviews-api).

+As there was no design provided, I loosely crafted a prototype on Figma myself before starting to style the website.

 Without signing in, users can:

 - View latest reviews